zilishen/documentation/content/nginx/admin-guide/dynamic-modules/lua.md

    {{< note >}} The directives must be in this order. {{< /note >}}

-4. Perform additional configuration as required by the [module](https://github.com/openresty/lua-nginx-module).
+2. Perform additional configuration as required by the [module](https://github.com/openresty/lua-nginx-module).

-5. Reload NGINX Plus to enable the module:
+3. Test the configuration and reload NGINX Plus to enable the module:

    ```shell
    nginx -t && nginx -s reload